POTS Syndrome – A Firsthand Tale of POTS Symptoms Unnoticed

 I was officially diagnosed with Post Orthostatic Tachycardia Syndrome at 16 years old.
 The laundry list of POTS symptoms above had been prevalent for years before, but never concentrated into a single overarching diagnosis.

-I’ll continue to share my story and understandings of POTS & Dysautonomia through Craftsman Collaborative.
+I’ll continue to share my story and understandings of POTS & Dysautonomia in part through Craftsman Collaborative.

 Why?
 Those years back, finding a lonesome POTS blog post (from googling head-rush, fainting, and blood pressure symptoms) is what gave an initial revelation in my life & diagnosis.